 \subsubsection{Replit}

-We required students to use the Replit platform to create a web application.
-Replit, a browser-based, AI-integrated IDE, is designed specifically to support a vibe coding workflow \cite{replit}.
-It offers users the ability to \textit{``Prompt your app ideas to life — no coding required''} --- a quote taken directly from the Replit website\footnote{https://replit.com/usecases/ai-app-builder}.
-The Replit interface features an AI-powered chat panel, where users interact with Replit’s chatbots, and a live preview of the application’s user interface.
-Initially, this preview is static, but it eventually becomes interactive and reflects current state of the underlying application (\textit{``interative prototype''}).
-Notably, Replit does not display code by default, unlike traditional IDEs such as VS Code or Eclipse.
-Replit centers the development experience around chatting with AI and interacting with the prototype, rather than source code.
+Replit is a browser-based, AI-integrated IDE designed to support a vibe coding workflow~\cite{replit}.
+It invites users to \textit{``Prompt your app ideas to life — no coding required''}\footnote{https://replit.com/usecases/ai-app-builder}.
+The interface combines an AI chat panel, where users interact with Replit’s chatbots, and a live preview of the application interface (Figure~\ref{fig:rep}).
+Initially static, the preview becomes interactive as it reflects the evolving application (\textit{“iterative prototype”}).
+Unlike traditional IDEs such as VS Code or Eclipse, Replit hides code by default, centering development on AI interaction and prototype feedback rather than manual code editing.

+As of May 2025 (when the study was conducted), Replit’s ``AI App Builder'' scaffolded full-stack web applications primarily in TypeScript, unless users requested another framework.
+We note that TypeScript was unfamiliar to many of our CS1 participants.
+The platform automatically handled environment setup, file organization, dependencies, and deployment, allowing students to run and interact with a live application within minutes of their first prompt.

 Within this interface, Replit offers two distinct chatbot tools, ``Replit Agent'' and ``Replit Assistant''.
 The Agent is optimized for building applications from the ground up; it can autonomously scaffold full-stack projects, configure environments, and directly create or modify files based on high-level prompts.
 In contrast, the Assistant is tailored for working within an existing project.
 It supports code-level refinement tasks such as debugging, explaining code behavior, refactoring, and minor feature edits.
 It functions similarly to an in-line coding collaborator: users can ask questions or request specific changes, and the Assistant proposes contextual edits that must be explicitly approved before being applied.